SeDi343/bel5_dms_project/hardware/README.md

 The required components need to be precisely selected.
 In case the component selection phase is done, a component list needs to be created and submitted to the instructors.

+## Comments

+Use of analog POTIs or SPI POTIs possible.